 The aircraft-BTS shall control the transmit power of all GSM mobile terminals, transmitting in the GSM 1800 band, to the minimum nominal value of 0 dBm at all stages of communication, including initial access.

-It is necessary that appropriate measures are taken to ensure that onboard terminals are switched off when the airborne GSM system is not in operation and that mobile terminals not controlled by the System (such as those from professional mobile networks) remain switched off during all the phases of the flight.
+It is necessary that appropriate measures are taken to ensure that onboard terminals are switched off when the airborne GSM, UMTS or LTE system is not in operation and that mobile terminals not controlled by the System (such as those from professional mobile networks) remain switched off during all the phases of the flight.

 ATTACHMENT TO ANNEX: IMPLEMENTATION CONSIDERATIONS